microsoft/clrmd/Documentation/WalkingTheHeap.md

 As you can see, it doesn't take much work to walk the heap.
-To do anything useful with the objects you get, though, you will need to work with the `GCHeapType` for that object.
+To do anything useful with the objects you get, though, you will need to work with the `ClrType` for that object.
 In the next tutorial we will fully explore types in CLRMD.

 Next Tutorial: [Types and Fields in CLRMD](TypesAndFields.md)